About

 Therapeutic Orientation

-I believe that the client's needs determine the type of therapy we do together.
-Generally, I like to integrate any number of theories and strategies into my work with you.
-I'm always learning, too, so don't be surprised if I share with you some book or concept I just discovered if I think it would be a help to you.
+We believe that the client's needs determine the type of therapy we do together.
+Generally, we like to integrate any number of theories and strategies into our work with you.
+We're always learning, too, so don't be surprised if we share with you some book or concept we just discovered if we think it would be a help to you.

 Jenni's Experience & Focus